 Governor/Principal & Chief Executive

 Dr Julie Mills was appointed Principal & Chief Executive of Milton Keynes College in January 2011.
 Prior to her appointment, Julie was Deputy Principal for five years.
 Julie is an Open University graduate and was awarded a doctorate in 2005 for her academic research into the psychological contract of prison education staff.
-Julie is passionate about closing diversity gaps and challenging discrimination and is a mentor for the Black Leadership Initiative and the Women’s Leadership Network.
-Julie is a Board Member of MK Business Leaders, Vice-Chair of the Helena Kennedy Foundation and sits on the University of Bedfordshire’s University Campus Milton Keynes sub-committee.
-She represents the FE Colleges within the South East Midlands LEP region on the European Funding Committee and is a director of Border Engineering Limited, an engineering company based in Luton.
-Julie is a weekly blogger for the Huffington Post.
-Julie is a member of the Search & Governance Committee and Curriculum & Quality Group.
+Julie is passionate about closing diversity gaps and challenging discrimination and has been a mentor for the Black Leadership Initiative and the Women’s Leadership Network.
+Julie is a Board member of MK Business Leaders, Chair of the Helena Kennedy Foundation and Director of MK Dons Sport and Education Trust.
+Julie is also the Chair of Women Leaders UK.

 Giles Mullins joined the Board in April 2016.
 Giles is a partner at Grant Thornton working with a range of local businesses and leading the audit practice in Milton Keynes.
 His is also a business coach, helping leaders inside and outside of Grant Thornton realise their ambitions.
 Giles is passionate about the local area leading Grant Thornton’s annual Buckinghamshire Limited which showcases high performing local businesses and is also a non-executive director at the Milton Keynes Chamber of Commerce.
 As a father of three, Giles spends most of his free time as a taxi driver and standing in the cold cheering on his sons who are budding footballers.
 Giles is a member of the College's Audit & Risk Committee.